Postal Life Insurance (PLI)

 Quick and easy claim settlement

-A centralised accounting system handles claims, reducing paperwork and helping nominees receive their funds faster and more easily.
+A centralised accounting system handles claims, reducing paperwork and helping nominees receive their funds faster.
+This efficiency has made PLI Life Insurance a preferred choice among eligible individuals.

 Postal Life Insurance (PLI) mainly caters to government employees, professionals, and employees of eligible organisations.
-To extend similar insurance benefits to people living in villages and rural areas, the Department of Posts introduced Rural Postal Life Insurance (RPLI), a dedicated insurance scheme designed specifically for the rural population of India.
+To extend similar benefits to rural households, the Department of Posts introduced Rural Postal Life Insurance, a dedicated insurance programme for rural India.

 What is Rural Postal Life Insurance (RPLI)?